exercism/problem-specifications/exercises/dot-dsl/description.md

-Write a Domain Specific Language similar to the Graphviz dot language.
+Create a graph for use in a Domain Specific Language similar to the Graphviz dot language.

 A [Domain Specific Language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) is a